kavia-common/note-keeper-215132-215141/README.md

 1) cd notes_backend
 2) python -m venv .venv && source .venv/bin/activate
 3) pip install -r requirements.txt
+4) (Optional for dev) Create a .env file.
+If DATABASE_URL is not set, the app will fall back to a local SQLite file (dev.db).
-4) Create .env and set DATABASE_URL to your Supabase Postgres URI (required)
+5) To use Supabase Postgres, set DATABASE_URL to your Supabase Postgres URI (recommended for staging/production).
-5) uvicorn src.api.main:app --host 0.0.0.0 --port 3001 --reload
+6) uvicorn src.api.main:app --host 0.0.0.0 --port 3001 --reload

 Environment:
-- DATABASE_URL (required; Supabase Postgres URI like postgresql+psycopg2://...:5432/postgres?sslmode=require)
+- DATABASE_URL (optional for local dev; required for Supabase Postgres)
+  Example: postgresql+psycopg2://postgres:<PASSWORD>@<HOST>:5432/postgres?sslmode=require
 - Optional: SUPABASE_URL, SUPABASE_ANON_KEY, SUPABASE_SERVICE_ROLE_KEY (not required for direct SQLAlchemy access)

+Database behavior:
+- If DATABASE_URL is provided (Postgres/Supabase):
+  - Uses Postgres engine with pool_pre_ping.
+  - No automatic DDL is performed (tables must already exist; manage via migrations/SQL).
+- If DATABASE_URL is missing:
+  - Logs a warning and starts with SQLite at sqlite:///./dev.db.
+  - Tables are created automatically on startup for local development.

 OpenAPI docs at /docs once running.

-Supabase Configuration Required
+Supabase Configuration
 1. In Supabase Dashboard:
    - Create the project and retrieve Database connection string, SUPABASE_URL and keys.
    - Authentication > URL Configuration: set Site URL and add redirects for http://localhost:3000/** and your production domain.